 a.
 1-page description of the proposed research project (title, brief background, specific hypotheses, scientific importance) and the purpose of the proposed travel, including explanation of how the proposed travel will enhance your research.

 b.
 1-page detailed budget with specific travel plans and budget justification including a statement of confirmation that all relevant collecting, research, and/or export permits are current or obtainable for the proposed travel.

 c.
 Literature references, if applicable (1 page maximum).

 d.
 A short statement (a paragraph) from your major professor (or advisor) that indicates your student status and how well the proposed travel is integrated with your research (can be a separate letter, but should be included in the application).

 All nomination packages must be submitted electronically to the Systematics, Evolution, and Biodiversity Award Nomination Website.
-Please prepare a single PDF file consisting of all four sections described above and name the file with your full name in the format “last_name, first_name”.
-Please email applications to Dr. Christopher Beatty, 2017 SysEB President (firstname.lastname@example.org) on or before 10 March 2017.
-Successful applicants will be notified by the end of March.
+Please prepare a single PDF file consisting of all four sections described above and submit by Friday March 16, 2018.
+Successful applicants will be notified by the end of April.
 Travel receipts (=evidence of travel) and copies of collecting and export permits (if applicable) should be emailed to SysEB Treasurer, Dr. Aaron Smith (Aaron.Smith@nau.edu).